dantavares/make-qrcode-pix/README.md

 # make-qrcode-pix
-Simple implementation to generate qrcode for pix payment
+Simple implementation in php to generate qrcode for pix payment.